SCANNERS

 VueScan

-It can be used with many scanners, directly at a low level or (I think, in later versions) the usual TWAIN interface, the caution being that scanners can have eccentricities that Hamrick must learn of and try to compensate for (such as ADF function on some mid-vintage HP scanners).
-The latest VueScan can produce PDF format directly, at least on my computer which has full Acrobat software thus has the pseudo-printer drivers that Acrobat uses).
+It can be used with many scanners, often communicating more directly with them, the caution being that scanners can have eccentricities that Hamrick must learn of and try to compensate for (such as ADF function on some mid-vintage HP scanners - even with data from HP it is a challenge due HP's poor quality).

 In general Vuescan is meant for color not black&white, and emphasizes film scanning (has standard compensations for lighting & film deterioration for example).
 It provides many settings, nicely arranged in simple lists, but its interface has simple tabs to different setting pages and can be reset to default values.
 It will take some getting used to, to understand where it is putting the image file for example.
-Unfortunately its Help file is not well organized (no Index, for example, and seems to slim).
+It also takes care in looking through the different tabs to make sure all settings are compatible - it changes settings when you change input source such as feeder versus flatbed.
+Unfortunately its Help file is not well organized (no Index, for example, and seems too slim).
 In general the Guide Me interface to make a scan is too simple, though you can open Advanced at any time to set a parameter.
 The full interface has Less and More buttons to contract or expand the parameter list.
 One feature that would help is two-monitor capability with the control tabs all in view on one monitor to quickly check settings and the graphics window on the other.

 One aid to productivity is that it keeps the last scan in raw form, so you can adjust parameters without reloading the original in the ADF.

-Vuescan has OCR capability - poor OCR software ("SimpleOCR", noteably erring on anything but dictionary text, apparently it is dictionary based which sounds dangerous like auto spell correct in word processors).
+Vuescan has an OCR capability, noteably erring on anything but dictionary text, apparently it is dictionary based which sounds dangerous like auto spell correct in word processors.
+(OCR is of course challenging but improving in the industry.)

-An example of what you need to understand, and awkwardness, is that for multiple-page files you need to command LastPage to finish the file (you have to have the right boxes checked, otherwise you would need to SaveImage after each scan from the bed except LastPage for the last one).
+An example of what you need to understand, and awkwardness, is that for multiple-page files in some versions you need to command LastPage to finish the file (you have to have the right boxes checked, otherwise you would need to SaveImage after each scan from the bed except LastPage for the last one).
 Otherwise you'll get get files of 0 size.
-(You have to set the output type to MultiPage in two places if using PDF.
+There is a user interface defect in batch scanning from the ADF - you select "Batch ALL" but leave Multipage unchecked otherwise it only scans a few pages automatically (I don't know what Multipage on the Input tab is good for anymore, the scanner-software combination knows if there are more pages).
 In contrast HP software has an "add more pages to the file" command.
+NEW** Vuescan's interface has changed, middle vintage is easier in that respect, recent vintage confusing. **

 Defects

-Occasionally a setting will persist, which may be the scanner's fault.
+Occasionally a setting will persist, which I now believe is the fault of software not scanner.

 The B/W Threshold setting changes when you change the source from feeder to flatbed.